This year Alyssa and I came up with a big goal for our blog: reach $2,000/month of passive income from this blog.

 After You Identify the Problem

-Since there was so much interest over the cost of our travels, I wrote a blog post that outlined the rest of our costs for our 48-state road trip for Hourly America.
+Since there was so much interest in the cost of our travels, I wrote a blog post that outlined the rest of our costs for our 48-state road trip for Hourly America.
 I broke down all of our spending into separate categories and offered a few tips for saving money on the road.
 The popularity of this post proved to me that money while traveling is a problem people want to learn more about.

-To help solve this problem, I developed a free seven day course on how to travel America on $2k/month (you can sign up here).
+To help solve this problem, I developed a free seven-day course on how to travel America on $2k/month (you can sign up here).
 I knew I wasn’t an expert on all things travel, but I was confident that some of the tips I shared would help others who were embarking on a similar journey.

 After launching the course, I started thinking about how I could help solve the bigger problem of how to earn an income on the road.
 However, I didn’t want to be hypocritical and share “how to” information on something I was still learning myself.
 This is why in February I launched The RV Entrepreneur podcast and our Make Money and RV Facebook group.
 These free two resources helped crowdsource information on how people could earn a living from anywhere.